 Ramadan is Arabic for Scorching Heat or Dryness

-The word ‘Ramadan’ is derived from the Arabic words ‘ramida’ and ‘ar-ramad’, which roughly translate to scorching heat and dryness.
-This is because Ramadan usually occurs during summer.
+The word ‘Ramadan’ is derived from the Arabic words ‘ramida’ and ‘ar-ramad’ which roughly translate to scorching heat and dryness.
+This is because Ramadan originally occurred during summer.

 Sawm is Arabic for Fasting